Lorne's overcoat and a trilby, which looks dashing in a Humphrey Bogart-sort of way, but about as inconspicuous as a Ninja Turtle.

 Logan tries to pass for Chase in Zoey 101 while trying to join the secret school society.
 Nobody is fooled by his Afro wig.

 In You're The Worst, whenever Jimmy wants to be incognito, he wears a hat and a fake mustache that make him look like Mario

-Happens in Series/Sherlock.
+Happens in Sherlock.
 In "The Empty Hearse", Sherlock disguises himself as a French waiter by stealing a black bowtie, horn-rimmed glasses, scribbling on a fake mustache, and talking in a French accent when attempting to reveal that he's still alive to John.
-And it still takes him a few minutes to realize that he's been talking to Sherlock.
+And John is so distracted that it still takes him a few minutes to realize that he's been talking to Sherlock.